KimEsther/wenzitdoo/README.md

 # wenzitdoo
+-learning Android
-An app to help students organize their course assignments, tests, projects, and labs.
+-app to help students organize their course assignments, tests, projects, and labs.